neu-rah/ArduinoMenu/README.md

 The user function can be operated as a single action called on click/enter or as a event driven function responding to focus In/Out or Enter/Esc events.
 The system is designed as a non blocking polling system, allowing parallel task to run.
 Optionally the system can be operated in semi-automated mode, issuing navigation comand from user code.
+Minimize RAM usage by using a static menu structure stored in flash memory.

 See the [wiki](https://github.com/neu-rah/ArduinoMenu/wiki)